 Wolf, a Paralympic gold medallist in long jump, has recently come out of retirement and transitioned to her new sport.

 “I was a bit nervous at the beginning,” McDonnell said.
 “I do play Christine up in Townsville a little bit.
 It’s club mate against club mate, but I played pretty good.

 “It’s a really important competition for Oceania – all those slots up for grabs for Tokyo 2020.
 I’d love to get a spot, but I just have to play my best here because it’s really important.”

 Wolf, who put up a fight, commended McDonnell for her play and her win.

-In other results tonight, the men’s sitting class saw Adelaide’s Caleb Crowden (class 4) defeat Shadrack Timothy from the Solomon Islands (class 3) 3-0, while Junjian Chen (class 3) took down New Zealand’s Patrick Todman (class 3) in three sets as well.
+In other results tonight, the men’s sitting class saw SA’s Caleb Crowden (Class 4) defeat the Solomon Islands’ Shadrack Timothy (Class 3) 3-0, while Jessy Chen (Class 3) took down New Zealand’s Patrick Todman (Class 3) in three sets as well.